TanVD/kosogor/kosogor/README.md

 ```
 ## What's inside

-The only thing you need to get all the defaults is to apply Kosogor plugin.
+The only thing you need to do to get all the defaults is to apply Kosogor plugin.

 ### Default configuration